ppy/osu-wiki/news/2020-05-08-mappers-report-april.md

 ### osu!
 Beatmapping World Championship 2020

 The largest group mapping contest of the year has arrived!
 This contest pits mappers from different countries against each other in a format never before utilized for mapping.
-Give its [news post](https://osu.ppy.sh/home/news/2020-05-02-beatmapping-world-championship-2020) a read if you’re interested, and see [the project’s website](https://obwc.net/) for more details!
+Give its [news post](https://osu.ppy.sh/home/news/2020-05-02-beatmapping-world-championship-2020) a read if you're interested, and see [the project's website](https://obwc.net/) for more details!

 ---

 While we try to keep watch over all running contests, we might miss some.
-If you’re aware of a mapping contest that should receive more attention, head to [this forum thread](https://osu.ppy.sh/community/forums/topics/1027590) to submit it for inclusion in the next issue of the Mappers’ Report!
+If you're aware of a mapping contest that should receive more attention, head to [this forum thread](https://osu.ppy.sh/community/forums/topics/1027590) to submit it for inclusion in the next issue of the Mappers' Report!

 ## <a id="around-community"></a>Around the Community

 This section is all about interesting things which have been happening or will happen soon in the mapping and modding community!
-Should you have/know about something interesting that’s happening within the mapping community, be sure to let [Feerum](https://osu.ppy.sh/users/4815717) or [Noffy](https://osu.ppy.sh/users/1541323) know about it!
+Should you have/know about something interesting that's happening within the mapping community, be sure to let [Feerum](https://osu.ppy.sh/users/4815717) or [Noffy](https://osu.ppy.sh/users/1541323) know about it!
 For this month, we have updates on the mapping podcast **The osu!
 Map Cast**, the **Electoz Advanced Modding Guide**, and how **super long marathons can now be ranked**!

 ### The osu!
 Map Cast